The Matrix golf had a rather thin field (hopefully only temporary), but some really cool code (especially in the post-mortem).

 program couldn't handle negative multipliers)

-As mentioned before, the program contains a while
+As mentioned before, the program contains a while-loop whose condition is just incrementing $?.
+The body

 of the while implements most of the algorithm.
 Some code is executed